spinnaker/spinnaker.github.io/guides/tutorials/codelabs/safe-deployments/index.md

 ## Using the Rollback action

-The rollback action automates the process of restoring back to the previous good known server group.
-This feature enhances a traditionally manual operation by ensuring that the restored cluster is fully taking traffic before disabling the current server group.
+The rollback action automates the process of restoring to the previous good known server group.
+This feature enhances a traditionally manual operation by ensuring that the restored cluster is taking traffic before disabling the current server group.

 Go to the clusters screen for your application and make sure you have at least one cluster with one server group with an attached load balancer.

-If you don't have an existing server group, click on _Create Server Group_, select your deployment details ( pick an image name and load balancer ) and click on _CREATE_ .
+If you don't have an existing server group, click on _Create Server Group_, select your deployment details (pick an image name and load balancer) and click on _CREATE_ .

 ![](images/rollback1.png)

 Clone this server group:

 1. Select the server group
-1. Click on _actions_, then select _clone server_ group in the drop down.
+1. Click on _actions_, then select _clone server_ group in the dropdown.
 1. In the new dialog, select _Red/Black push_ as the strategy.
 1. Click _CREATE_.